DanaAlesmael/Redesigning-elbows-for-robot2/README.md

 In design 2 (Hinge-design) file, the purpose of it was to design a joint that can mimic the activities and shape of normal joint, hinge joint.
 Like in any hinges or door, this part helps keeping the object stationary.

-In design 3 (All-design) file, the arm was designed using one block joints were added and controlled using record position.
-The purpose of this was to reduce number of components.

 The following tutorial was followed for accuracy: https://www.youtube.com/watch?v=UhfmddOmUko&t=231s